rabby-web/Assignment-2-E-commerce-Product-/README.md

 git clone https://github.com/rabby4/product-management.git
 ```

 After open this project with VS Code you will see all the file.
-But you can't run this immediately.
 You need to install necessary packages.
 To install all the packages, open CMD/git bash in vs code to `ctrl + j` or you can open external CMD/git bash.
 Then you can simply run this below command.

 ```
 npm i